 Prince Charles and Princess Diana

-We here at Fred Astaire Dance Studio have never seen any video of Prince Charles and Lady Diana Spencer’s wedding reception.
+We here at Fred Astaire Dance Studios have never seen any video of Prince Charles and Lady Diana Spencer’s wedding reception.
 We also have no official confirmation about what the glamorous couple’s first dance was.
 But royal watchers all believe it was a song by Irving Berlin.
 What we do know is that Charles and Diana often danced together in public at other state occasions and they do seem to favor a waltz, like this time in Australia.

 Of course, one of Diana’s most famous dancing moments came on a visit to America, where she danced with John Travolta at the White House.
 The two twirling around on the parquet floor and Diana’s elegant gown made for iconic photos.